Credit: Saaleha Bamjee, Attribution-Share Alike 2.0 Generic license.

 Today, black-and-white photos of the incident still circulate in motorsport history books.

-You can see Oliver standing safely nearby, and Ickx being smothered in extinguisher foam, flames licking at the wreckage behind him.
-It’s a moment frozen in time,terrifying, raw, and impossible to forget.
+You can see Oliver standing safely nearby, and Ickx being assisted by marshals, with the wreckage behind him.
+It’s a moment frozen in time, dramatic and widely remembered.

-It’s also a reminder that Formula 1’s greatest safety advances often come at the cost of moments like this: sudden, violent incidents that shake the sport into action.
+It’s also a reminder that Formula 1’s greatest safety advances often come at the cost of dramatic, high-risk incidents.

 At Jarama in 1970, the sport was lucky.
 Both Jacky Ickx and Jackie Oliver walked away.
 But the fire they survived lit the path to a safer future.